 1. It makes aiming at different ranges all feel basically the same.
 Lots of people can aim comfortably at either long or short range, but aren't able for it to feel natural at both constantly

 2. It makes aiming while moving much more intuitive and effective.
-I have no need to counter-strafe enemies to make shots easier to hit.
+I have no need to counter-strafe enemies to make my shots easier to hit.
 I constantly add in extra random movements to make myself a more difficult target, while still maintaining an extremely high degree of accuracy

-3. It removes a bunch of the weird challenges that come with aiming at moving targets that are at much different vertical positions than my own.
 You should be able to see in my Ultron gameplay that I am super comfortable abusing "breaking the camera" and hovering directly over opponents, constantly adding in small random movements, while still maintaining accurate tracking.
-This is basically impossible in a normal setup
+This is basically impossible in a normal setup.

 Have you tried getting aim training scores to try to add more credibility so more people will try it?
 I remember a tweet a while ago of you reaching out to people, but it seems like they didn't believe what you were saying.